 -

-It solves the implementation problem: Instead of forcing you to migrate, eesel AI plugs right into your existing help desk, whether that's Zendesk, Freshdesk, Intercom, or Jira Service Management.
-You can be up and running in minutes.
+It works within your ecosystem: Instead of requiring a migration, eesel AI plugs right into your existing help desk, including Freshdesk, Zendesk, or Jira Service Management.

 -